abiakshar/Brewing-Insights/README.md

 ### 1. Executive Summary
 ![Executive Summary](Executive%20Summary.png)

-### Purpose
+### Business Question

-Provides an executive-level overview of business performance, highlighting revenue, customer spending, operational health, and strategic opportunities.
+**How healthy is the business overall, and where are the biggest opportunities for improvement?**

 ### Key Insights

-* Generated $698.81K in revenue from 149K orders.
+- Generated **$698.81K** in revenue from **149K orders**.
-* Sold 214K items across three store locations.
+- Sold approximately **214K items** across three store locations.
-* Average Order Value remained stable at $4.69.
+- Average Order Value remained at **$4.69**.
-* Hell's Kitchen emerged as the top-performing store.
-* Morning and mid-day periods contribute 57% of total orders.
+- **Hell's Kitchen** generated the highest revenue at approximately **$236.5K**.
+- Peak periods represent a significant share of order volume, creating a clear staffing opportunity.

-### Business Value
+### Recommended Action

-This dashboard enables executives to quickly assess business health, identify operational bottlenecks, and prioritize revenue growth initiatives.
+- Increase basket size through **beverage + bakery bundles** and checkout cross-selling.
+- Align staffing with peak demand to improve operational efficiency.
+- Use high-performing product combinations to support promotional campaigns.

 ### 2. Top-Line Performance
 ![Top-Line Performance](Top%20Line%20Performance.png)

-### Purpose
+### Business Question

-Monitors overall business performance by tracking revenue, order volume, store performance, profitability, and monthly growth trends.
+**How is revenue performing, and what is driving overall sales?**

 ### Key Insights

-* Revenue steadily increased throughout the six-month period.
+- Total revenue reached **$698.81K** across the six-month period.
-* Hell's Kitchen generated the highest revenue among all locations.
-* Coffee remains the primary revenue driver.
-* Monthly sales show consistent positive growth.
+- Revenue shows a strong upward trend from January through June.
+- **Hell's Kitchen** leads the three locations with approximately **$236.5K** in revenue.
+- Coffee is the strongest contributor to sales.
+- Revenue is relatively balanced across the three stores, indicating no single-store dependency.

-### Business Value
+### Recommended Action

-Helps management evaluate financial performance, compare store profitability, and monitor revenue trends over time.
+- Identify successful practices at Hell's Kitchen that could be replicated across other locations.
+- Continue monitoring product and store-level trends to identify additional growth opportunities.

 ### 3. Customer Spending
 ![Customer Spending](Customer%20Behavior.png)

-### Purpose
+### Business Question

-Analyzes purchasing behavior to understand buying patterns, peak shopping hours, product preferences, and opportunities to increase customer spending.
+**What drives customer spending, and how can we increase basket size?**

 ### Key Insights

-* Single-item purchases dominate customer behavior.
+- Single-item purchases dominate customer transactions.
-* Weekday and weekend Average Order Value remain nearly identical.
+- Average Order Value remains stable at **$4.69**.
-* Coffee and Tea account for the majority of customer purchases.
+- Coffee and Tea dominate customer purchases.
-* Morning rush contributes significantly to total daily orders.
-* Most two-item purchases involve Coffee combined with Tea.
+- Weekday and weekend AOV are almost identical.
+- Coffee is the most common product in both single-item and two-item purchases.

-### Business Value
+### Recommended Action

-Supports cross-selling strategies, bundle creation, promotional planning, and customer segmentation to improve Average Order Value.
+- Introduce **coffee + bakery** and **coffee + tea** bundle offers.
+- Use checkout cross-selling to encourage customers to add complementary products.
+- Test targeted promotions designed to move customers from one-item to multi-item purchases.

 ### 4. Staffing Optimization
 ![Staffing Optimization](Staffing%20Optimization.png)

-### Purpose
+### Business Question

-Identifies peak demand periods and staffing requirements to improve operational efficiency and customer experience.
+**When do we need the most staff, and how should staffing be aligned with demand?**

 ### Key Insights

-* Peak demand consistently occurs between 8 AM and 10 AM.
-* Coffee products require the greatest operational focus.
-* Staffing demand remains highest during morning and mid-day periods.
+- Customer demand is concentrated during peak morning hours.
+- Coffee represents the largest share of items sold.
-* Demand patterns are consistent across all three store locations.
+- Demand patterns are relatively consistent across the three locations.
+- Peak-hour demand creates an opportunity to better align employee schedules with customer volume.

-### Business Value
+### Recommended Action

-Enables managers to optimize employee scheduling, reduce wait times, improve service quality, and maintain adequate inventory during peak hours.

-## 💡 Key Insights

-*   **Revenue & Volume:** Generated **$698.81K** in total revenue across **149K orders** (214K items sold).
-*   **Customer Behavior:** Single-item purchases completely dominate customer behavior, keeping the Average Order Value (AOV) stagnant at **$4.69**.
-*   **Operational Bottlenecks:** The morning and mid-day rushes (specifically 8 AM - 10 AM) account for **57%** of all orders.
-*   **Store Performance:** Revenue is evenly distributed, with **Hell's Kitchen** performing slightly above the rest as the top store ($236.5K).
+- Front-load staffing during the morning rush.
+- Align employee schedules with hourly demand rather than using uniform staffing levels.
+- Ensure adequate coffee and other high-demand product inventory before peak periods

 ## 📈 Business Recommendations